This post may contain affiliate links. Please see my disclosure policy for details.

 1. Visit The Stadthuys Museum

 The most iconic building in Malaka is The Stadthuys.
-Dutch colonial building painted entirely in red paint!
+Dutch colonial buildings were painted entirely in red paint!

 Here, we ended up meeting Lingham again to start us off on the second round of the tour (I’m not sure if he took a break – like I said, trooper).